yuanqing/cuba/README.md

 ### const string = await spreadsheet.query([query, options])

-Returns a Promise for an array containing the results of executing the specified `query` on the spreadsheet.
+Returns a Promise for an array containing the results of running the specified `query` on the spreadsheet.

 - `query` is a [Google Visualization API Query Language](https://developers.google.com/chart/interactive/docs/querylanguage#overview) query.
 Defaults to `'select *'`.
 - `options` is an optional object literal.